solidato/dapp/README.md

 - When the query is ready or after each update remember to run `pnpm codegen:subgraph`

 If the schema on https://api.neokingdom.org/subgraphs/name/NeokingdomDAO/vigodarzere is not working - as the server is down - try with https://api2.neokingdom.org/subgraphs/name/NeokingdomDAO/vigodarzere.
 You can find in `./codegen-subgraph.ts`

+## How to run e2e tests

+You can run e2e tests with Playwright in two different ways.
+In both case remember to start the local server with `pnpm dev`.

+The first time you should run `pnpm e2e:init` before running e2e tests.
+After that you can use one of the following options:

+- With the CLI (faster): `pnpm e2e`
+- With the UI (easier to debug): `pnpm e2e:ui`